applidget/event-theme-maker/lib/new_repository/template/docs/theming.md

 ## spec.yml

-This configuration file is used to load the theme as well as when updating it.
+The specs file describe the theme and its component.
+Component described in this file are your theme components.

 It lists the paths to the theme files (sections, snippets, presets, translations, layouts, etc...).